Andrea Saltelli: Biography

 Saltelli earned his degrees in inorganic chemistry from Sapienza University of Rome in the summer of 1976.
 He then worked at the Italian Nuclear Authority ENEA and, for one year, at the Argonne National Laboratory in the United States.
-From 1985 to 2015, he worked at the Joint Research Centre of the European Commission, leading a team dedicated to econometrics and applied statistics from 2005.
+From 1992 to 2015, he worked at the Joint Research Centre of the European Commission, leading a team dedicated to econometrics and applied statistics from 2005.
 Between 2016 and 2020, he held the position of associate professor at the Centre for the Study of the Sciences and the Humanities (Senter for vitenskapsteori) at the University of Bergen.

 Works

 Andrea Saltelli has significantly contributed to the field of uncertainty and sensitivity analysis, founding the SAMO (Sensitivity Analysis of Model Output) international conference series in 1995.
 Saltelli has authored two handbooks on global sensitivity analysis, the most recent of which has been translated into Chinese.
 His works introduced the concepts of global sensitivity analysis and total sensitivity indices, helping to popularize the variance-based sensitivity analysis work of the Russian mathematician Ilya M. Sobol.
 His formulae for efficiently computing variance-based sensitivity indices have been widely adopted by many practitioners.
 Saltelli has applied his expertise to diverse fields, including climate change, ranking of higher education, ecological footprint, and composite indicators.
-His recent research focuses on the reproducibility of scientific results, principles for mathematical modelling and the ethics of quantification.
+His recent research focuses on the reproducibility of scientific results, principles for mathematical modelling, the ethics of quantification, and the politics of modelling.

 Andrea Saltelli has collaborated with Silvio Funtowicz, Jerome R. Ravetz and Jeroen van der Sluijs on the theories and applications of post-normal science.
 He has also worked with the Belgian sociologist Paul-Marie Boulanger on the application of Niklas Luhmann's theories to the reproducibility crisis in scientific research and to the COVID-19 pandemic.
 Furthermore, Saltelli has collaborated with the Norwegian economist Erik Reinert on themes related to quantification in economics, and with Daniel Sarewitz on the post-truth debate.